 If a teenager is slurring words or swaying, monitor them closely and possibly seek medical help, they are already in the later stages of drunkenness.
-For some young people, drinking under supervision can build false confidence, meaning they drink more than they otherwise would in unsupervised and less safe situations.
+For some young people, drinking under supervision can build false confidence, leading them to drink more in unsupervised and less safe situations.

 Do not start a conversation with a young person when they are under the influence of alcohol or other drugs.
 It can help to let them know you want to speak to them, and give them time to think and manage their emotions before talking.
-Most importantly make sure you let them know you care, and that is the main point they take away from the conversation.
+Most importantly, make sure you let them know you care.
+This should be the main point they take away from the conversation.

-We will soon have more information to help you plan for a conversation with your children about drugs and alcohol.
+Did You Know has plenty of information to help you plan a conversation with your children about drugs and alcohol.

 The NZ Drug Foundation says the Govt urgently needs to increase funding for a successful methamphetamine programme and expand it throughout ...